peterukk/ConvectiveIndices.jl/README.md

   [1] Ukkonen et al. (2018)
 ```

+The code is computationally efficient yet simple and easy to modify thanks to Julias language design.
 Processing 6.2 million reanalysis pseudosoundings on an 8-core CPU:
 ```
 @time @sync @distributed for i = 1:nlon